openvinotoolkit/training_extensions/README.md

 - `otx deploy` outputs the exported model together with the self-contained python package, a demo application to port and infer it outside of this repository.
 - `otx demo` allows one to apply a trained model on the custom data or the online footage from a web camera and see how it will work in a real-life scenario.
 - `otx explain` runs explain algorithm on the provided data and outputs images with the saliency maps to show how your model makes predictions.

+You can find more details with examples in the [CLI command intro](https://openvinotoolkit.github.io/training_extensions/guide/get_started/quick_start_guide/cli_commands.html).

 ---